lordlen/Hitboxer/README.md

  - Allow easy loading for grid-based texture atlases
  - loading and saving hitbox data in a separate file
  - create hitboxes by dragging mouse
+ - delete hitboxes by clicking on the number on the right panel
  - up to 5 colors for hitboxes

 ## Screenshots